kasperjarl/Number_Guessing_Game/README.md

 Just more c++ practice.

 Goals for this:
-- Work with random numbers
+- Work with random numbers // did not do this - this will be included in a different project.
 - Input validation
 - Implement binary search to guess the number faster
 - Loops